stoerr/AIGenPipeline/src/site/markdown/index.md

 A version comment will be written at the start or end of the output file; that and the used comment syntax is determined by the file extension.

+## Configuration files

+The tool can read configuration files with common configurations (e.g. which AI backend to use).
+These should simply contain command line options; we'll split it at whitespaces just like in bash.
+Also, there can be an environment variable AI_GEN_PIPELINE_CONFIG that can contain options.

+Configuration files can be given explicitly (option `-cf` / `--configfile`) or the tool can scan for files named `.aigenpipeline` upwards from the output file directory.
+The search for `.aigenpipeline` files can be switched off with the `-cn` / `--confignoscan` option.
+If that option is given in one of these configuration files, that aborts the scanning further upwards in the directory tree.

+The order these configurations are processed is: environment variable, `.aigenpipeline` files from top to bottom, command line arguments.
+Thus, the later override the earlier one.
+Explicitly given configuration files are processed at the point where the argument occurs when processing the command line arguments.

 ## Other features

 If you are not satisfied with the result, the tool can also be used to ask the AI for clarification: ask a question